w3f/polkadot-wiki/docs/build-build-with-polkadot.md

 development kits (PDKs).
 Currently, the only PDK available is Substrate and Cumulus from Parity Technologies.

-In the future, there will be many different PDKs available in different programming languages, just like there are multiple [implementations](learn-implementations.md) of the Polkadot runtime environment.
+In the future, there will be many different PDKs available in different programming languages, just like there are multiple [implementations](learn-implementations.md) of the Polkadot Host.

 > **Call to Action:** Do you want to build a Parachain Development Kit from scratch?
 The Web3 Foundation is giving
 > grants to teams who are doing this, learn more and apply on the [W3F grants page](https://grants.web3.foundation).